rhammell/isw-visuals/README.md

 # isw-visuals
 This repository contains web-based visualizations to view, explore, and gain insights into the [ISW Web Scrape and NLP Enrichment](https://www.kaggle.com/connerbrew2/isw-web-scrape-and-nlp-enrichment) dataset.

-The dataset was created from a web scraping of the Institute for the Study of War.
-It includes metadata about each scraped ISW publication along with its full text and extracted keywords, places, and people names.
+The ISW dataset contains publications from the Insitude of the Study of War, including their metadata, full text, and extracted keywords, places, and people names.

+Visualizations were created using various fields from this dataset to present publication information in an accessible, interactive way.

 ## Visualizations
 - **Co-Occurrence Matrix**: View how often two people are mentioned in the same ISW publication.
 See which people are often associated with each other in reporting.
 [Live Demo](https://rhammell.github.io/isw-visuals/co-occurrence.html)